Chairman and CEO

 Randy simultaneously continued his Army career in the reserves serving in an escalating series of key roles through multiple re-organizations of the Reserves’ force structure between 1995 and 2006.
 Randy is a graduate of the U.S. Command and General Staff College at Fort Leavenworth, Kansas and the Joint Forces Staff College in Norfolk, Virginia.

 Randy is a hands on expert in Africa with experience in multiple countries across the continent.
-He holds a Master’s Degree in Public Policy and Political Economics and is a PhD Candidate in Public Policy and Political Economics at the University of Texas expected to complete his dissertation in the spring of 2017.
+He holds a PhD in Public Policy and Political Economics from the University of Texas.

 President Lithium IP Holdings